Wisconsin bill aims to ban high fees for jail phone calls

-The bill would cap jail call charges to the same rates that national prepaid wireless telephone providers charge, Wisconsin Public Radio reported.
-It comes after a report from the Prison Policy Initiative found that some Wisconsin counties charges over $14 for a 15-minute phone call.
+The bill would cap jail call charges to the same rates that national prepaid wireless telephone providers charge.
+It comes after a report from the Prison Policy Initiative found that some Wisconsin counties charge more than $14 for a 15-minute phone call.

 “They are innocent until proven guilty,” Baldeh said.
 “But at this point, they are treated as if they are guilty.”